vyshnovka/restful-joke/README.md

 # Life Is A Joke

 No description yet...
 But it is RESTful.
+And it will be a bomb.

 ## Tools